iotshaman/shaman-website-compiler/README.md

 ## Building Asset Files

-Every website has files that dont fall into the category of source code; these files are often called *assets*.
-For example, almost every website will have images of some kind, and probably a 'robots.txt' file.
-The 'factory.json' configuration file provides a property, "assets", that allows you to specify what kinds of asset files should be included in the build output.
+Almost every website has files that don't fall into the category of source code; these files are often called *assets*.
+For example, websites will tpically have images of some kind, and probably a 'robots.txt' file.
+The 'website.json' configuration file provides a property, "assets", that allows you to specify what kinds of asset files should be included in the build output.
 By default, the following files are included:

 - PNG
 - SVG